uveta/uveta.github.io/source/source/_drafts/asynchronous-job-pattern-the-asp-net-core-mvc-way.md

 ### Configuring job services

-Using [one of the sample projects](https://github.com/uveta/extensions-jobs/tree/main/samples/MvcDemo), I wanted to demonstrate how this plugin architecture can be achieved.
-The following code includes definition of one _endpoint_ and its bound _worker_.
+As we are using ASP.NET Core as our primary hosting environment, we should definitely follow one of its basic principals and use a plugin architecture for configuring related services.
+Using [one of the sample projects](https://github.com/uveta/extensions-jobs/tree/main/samples/MvcDemo), I want to demonstrate what kind of solution should we strive for.
+The following example includes definition of one _endpoint_ and its bound _worker_.

 <script src="https://gist.github.com/uveta/777c12716df3015ebc67a651916bea23.js"></script>

-In this case, _PingRequest_ and _PingResponse_ correspond to input and output types, defined by user. _PingWorker_ represents a custom implementation of _IWorker_, which is also users concern.
+In this case, _PingRequest_ and _PingResponse_ correspond to input and output types, defined by user. _PingWorker_ represents a custom implementation of _IWorker_, which is also left to users.
 Other components (_endpoint_, _repository_ and _queue_) are provided by pattern and only configured here.

 ### Plugging in worker implementation

-WorkerInvoker
+The base role of a _worker_ is simple: it should start listening for incoming jobs from _queue_; whenever one is received, it should process it and update job's status and output using _repository_.
+As it should be running for the whole lifetime of a service, a natural solution is to use [hosted service](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/hosted-services) for implementation.
+In our case, we could extract all common code (starting queue consumer, input/output serialization and job update) to a _WorkerInvoker&lt;TWorker&gt;_ hosted service, which would be bound to each _worker_ using it as a generic type.

 ### Exposing Endpoint